cego/elastic-apm-agent-laravel-octane/README.md

 ## Install
 `composer require cego/elastic-apm-agent-laravel-octane`

-If you are having issues with transactions not being sent to the APM server, please try disabling async APM backend, for example by setting the following env:

-`ELASTIC_APM_ASYNC_BACKEND_COMM=false`

 ## Contributing
 You are welcome to open issues and pull request, please describe the issues and pull requests carefully to enable our understanding of the issue.